Cnerd-Mahadi/litol_app/server/README.md

-# Welcome to LITOL - An Active Learning Platform!
+# litol_app

-A project based on the implementation of active learning methods.
+A platform based on active learning methods and techniques for better learning